SACEMA/secondWaves/README.md

  - "peak" labelling wrong for PRT, (maybe SGE?)
  - second wave resurgence in SVE and ISR

-### 2020-09-04

 - Errors
-    - AUS (Error: Insufficient values in manual scale.
-4 needed but only 3 provided.)
+    - UGA (Error in roll_sum_impl(x, as.integer(n), as.numeric(weights), as.integer(by),: negative length vectors are not allowed)
 - Methodology notes
+    - Sometimes 'above' seems to be defined based on the second peak rather than the first (see BEL, NLD, SVN, DNK - second wave occurs too early, at 1/3 of the second peak?) - TODO
     - We're not actually interested in valleys; on decline, we're interested in (1) point where first wave ends and (2) the trough (minimum value after the first peak but before the end of the second wave) - TODO PRIORITY
-    - We should look at sensitivity and specificity of upticks as indicators for second waves and upswings / resurgences - TODO
-    - We should adjust `window` and `threshold` of `find_upswing()` so that an upswing is definitionally always preceeded by an uptick - TODO
-    - Redefine uptick to be `find_upswing(x, 5, 5)` - TODO
+    - Define resurgence based on co-occurence of uptick and upswing prior to end of wave - TODO
-    - Incorporate positivity trends into defiitions of upswing and uptick - TODO
+    - Incorporate positivity trends into defiitions of upswing (?) and uptick - TODO PRIORITY
     - Consolidation step - TODO
-        - Classify dynamics for each country (typology) - second wave, resurgence, contrulled (MUS), other (how to describe LVA, PRT? simmering?)
+        - Classify dynamics for each country (typology) - second wave, resurgence, apparently controlled (MUS), other (how to describe LVA, PRT? simmering?)
         - For second waves: what proportion of the time is the peak of the second wave higher than the peak of the first wave? (will be a minimum as all others are indeterminate until end of second wave)
         - Time from first wave peak to end of first wave?
         - Time from from end of first wave to trough?